Rafale deal controversy: François Hollande

 In August 2018, The Indian Express reported that Reliance Entertainment funded a film produced by former president of France François Hollande's partner Julie Gayet when Rafale negotiations were ongoing.
 When asked to comment on this, Hollande told Mediapart that the Indian government had proposed the name of Reliance and that they had no choice in the matter.
 He added that due to this, there was no reason for Reliance to do him any favours.
 He said that Kev Adams negotiated the funding for the film and Gayet said that Adam's talent agency My Family had approached and secured funding from Reliance and she was merely presented with Reliance as a partner after the fact.
 The French Ministry of Europe and Foreign Affairs contradicted Hollande by releasing a statement saying that the French companies had "full freedom" to choose Indian partners for executing their offset obligations and that French companies had utilized the freedom to sign agreements with multiple Indian companies.
 Dassault also released a statement saying that the decision to partner with Reliance was entirely its own and that it had already partnered with other multiple Indian firms too.
 Indian Ministry of Defence too released a statement saying that neither the Indian nor the French government had any involvement in Dassault's decision to partner with Reliance.
 Hollande later reiterated that the French government did not choose Reliance.
 His spokesperson said that Hollande was referring to the new deal for 36 aircraft when he said that the Indian government made the proposal.
 When asked by Agence France-Presse if the Indian government had pressured Dassault to partner with Reliance, he said that he was unaware and redirected the question to Dassault.
 Reliance Entertainment said that it had no relationship with Julie Gayet or her company Rogue International.
 It added that the financing partner was Visvires Capital and the investment was limited to 15% of the film's budget.
 The company's statement said that the investment was made six months after Hollande stepped down.

+2026 deal

+In February 2026, French outlet L'Essentiel de l'Éco reported that France will not share source code of Rafale fighter jets with India as part of the negotiations over 114 jets.